The Structure Transfer Machine Theory and Applications: Experiment

-We use a weight decay of 0.0001 and momentum of 0.9.
-These models are trained on two GPUs (Titan XP) with a minibatch size of 128.
-The learning rate is started from 0.1, and divided by 10 at 32k and 48k iterations, and the training precudure is terminated at 64k iterations, which is determined on a 45k/5k train/val split.
+We use a weight decay ($\lambda$) of 0.0001 and momentum of 0.9.
+These models are trained on two GPUs (Titan XP) with a mini-batch size ($N_b$) of 128.
+The learning rate ($\mu$) is started from 0.1, and divided by 10 at 32k and 48k iterations, and the training procedure is terminated at 64k iterations, which is determined on a 45k/5k train/val split.
 We follow the same data augmentation in \cite{rsn} for training: horizontal flipping is adopted, and a $32 \times 32$ crop is sampled randomly from the image padded by 4 pixels on each side.
 For testing, we only evaluate the single view of the original $32 \times 32$ image.

 Our algorithm is also compared with the state-of-the-art algorithms when carrying out the task of image classification.
 To be fair, the settings for all the algorithms follow WideResNet \cite{cifar_rsn}, which was implemented by us.
-The results in Table \ref{cifar} again show that STM significantly improves the baselines (e.g., WideResNet) on both CIFAR10 and CIFAR100 datasets.
-We notice that the top-2 classes of being improved in CIFAR10 are dog (34\% higher than baseline WideResNet), and horse (14\%), in which significant image variations take place.
+The results in TABLE~\ref{cifar} again show that STM significantly improves the baselines (e.g., WideResNet) on both CIFAR10 and CIFAR100 datasets.
+In Fig.~\ref{fig:matrix}, we notice that the top-2 classes of being improved in CIFAR10 are dog (34\% higher than baseline WideResNet\footnote{Our implementation in Tensorflow.}), and horse (14\%), in which significant image variations take place.
 This implies considering the manifold structure in feature learning enhances the capability of handling image variations.
-In addition, the center loss method performs worse than STM due to severe variations in the CIFAR datasets.
+In addition, the center loss method (or other three loss methods) performs worse than STM due to severe variations in the CIFAR datasets.

-\subsection{Large Size Image Classification}
+\subsection{Large size image classification}

+The previous experiments are conducted on datasets with small size images.
+To further show the effectiveness of the proposed STM method, we evaluate it on the ImageNet \cite{Deng2009ImageNet} dataset.
+Different from MNIST and CIFAR, ImageNet consists of images with a much higher resolution.
+In addition, the images usually contain more than one attribute per image, which may have a large impact on the classification accuracy.
+In this experiment, we firstly choose a 100-class ImageNet 2012 \cite{Deng2009ImageNet} subset for reducing the time for the training a deep model.
+The 100 classes are selected from the full ImageNet dataset at a step of 10.
+Similar subset is also applied in \cite{yao2015tiny}.
+In order to make a more general validation of effectiveness of our STM on large-sized images, we also take the full ImageNet dataset for another test.